 This is a good place to begin exploring the countryside south of Normanby, but is a 45 minute walk (just over 2 miles) up to the top of Ormesby Bank and then over the hill and through the woods.
 The visitor centre has an exhibition room, where you can learn more about the history and the wildlife of the country park or have a go at solving one of the puzzles.
 Rangers are on hand to provide further information.
 Other facilities here include toilets and a first-aid point.
 There is also a small shop selling refreshments and gifts.

 Find out more about Flatts Lane

-There are now 16 services Monday to Saturday between Middlesbrough and Nunthorpe via Gypsy Lane and 10 each way on Sundays, all year round.
-Four services (daily) continue beyond Nunthorpe along the Esk Valley to Whitby.
-There are also two extended services that go beyond Nunthorpe; the 13:05 calls at Battersby Junction & Danby ONLY and the 17:09 calls at Great Ayton & Battersby Junction.
+There are now 18 services Monday to Saturday between Nunthorpe and Middlesbrough via Gypsy Lane and 10 each way on Sundays, all year round.
+Six services (Monday - Saturday) continue beyond Nunthorpe along the Esk Valley to Whitby.
+There are also two extended services that go beyond Nunthorpe; the 13:09 calls at Great Ayton and Battersby ONLY as does the 17:10.

 live train times are below:-

 All Northern Timetables